 Although Dickens moved around a lot, his last remaining London home, which he rented for £80 a year when he was 30, is now his testament.
-A museum since 1925, and restored to a period look in 2012 (when the attic and kitchen were opened for the first time), these four floors don’t exude many vibes from the old guy; after all, he departed in 1839 after staying less than 2 years.
+A museum since 1925, and restored to a period look in 2012 (when the attic and kitchen were opened for the first time), these four floors don’t exude many Dickensian vibes; after all, he departed in 1839 after staying less than 2 years.
 It could be anyone’s humble home.
-Still, his celebrity got a kick-start while he lived here: Oliver Twist and Nicholas Nickleby, arguably his biggest hits, were written while he was in residence, a short stroll from the Foundling Hospital for orphans.
-As you inspect his desk, his razor, bars from a prison where his spendthrift dad was locked up, an unpleasant realization sets in: Charles Dickens was a compelling character, but also a jerk.
-Tough on his kids and unfaithfully cruel to his wife, his greatest talent seems to have been for ego.
+Still, his celebrity got a kick-start while he lived here: Oliver Twist and Nicholas Nickleby, arguably his biggest hits, were written while he was in residence.
+As you inspect his desk, his razor, and bars from a prison where his spendthrift dad was locked up, an unpleasant realization sets in: Charles Dickens was a brilliant storyteller, one of the most gifted in the history of the English language, but also a jerk.
+Tough on his kids and unfaithfully cruel to his wife, his other great talent seems to have been for ego.

 The Charles Dickens Museum